 Create your first Azure Function

-- Type a unique Name for your new function app or accept the autogenerated one, select your preferred Region, then click Create + get started.
-Note that you must enter a valid name, which can contain only letters, numbers, and hyphens.
+Type a unique Name for your new function app or accept the autogenerated one, select your preferred Region, then click Create + get started.
+A valid name can contain only letters, numbers, and hyphens.
 Underscore (_) is not an allowed character.

-- (Optional) At this point in the quickstart, you can choose to take a quick tour of Azure Functions features in the portal.
-After you have completed or skipped the tour, you can test your new function by using the HTTP trigger.
+(Optional) At this point in the quickstart, you can choose to take a quick tour of Azure Functions features in the portal.
+After you have completed or skipped the tour, you can test your new function by sending an HTTP request.

 Test the function